ocontreras309/ChatBotProject/README.md

 # Chatbot project

-In order to run the application, it is recommended for you to create a virtual environment by issuing the following command:
+In order to run the application, it is recommended for you to create a virtual environment by issuing the following commands:

 ```pip -m venv venv```